-A Very busy day at the DAR Library (see below for the reason)
+A Very busy day at the DAR Library

 This is part 3 of my article, this week, about working at the Daughters of the American Revolution (DAR) in Washington, DC.

 A few of the staff genealogists asked if I was interested in genealogy.
 What?
 I had no idea what they were talking about.
 I had a little interest, and all I knew about my heritage was that I was 1/4 Dutch, and my grandmother was from Canada, so I thought, also part Canadian.
 My father was born in Illinois, his line was from somewhere and they just plopped in Evanston.
 I knew nothing else.
 Thank goodness, being a DAR member was not a requirement for being an employee.
 Although most employees were women, there were a few men working as well.
 There was a staff of about 25 in the Genealogy department, but not all were genealogists, nevertheless, you can see, it was a huge department.
 The Library was a large department as well.
-The 360 degree view of the Library is wonderful, and I'm posting the site again. http://www.dar.org/omni/virtualtours/hq/index.html
+The 360-degree view of the Library is wonderful, and I'm posting the site again. http://www.dar.org/omni/virtualtours/hq/index.html

 If you ever get to Washington, DC, I strongly recommend the building as a building to visit.
-For you genealogists (men or women), by all means please go, the cost is something like $6 for the day, no cost for DAR members.
+For you genealogists (men or women), by all means, please go.
+The cost is something like $6 for the day, no cost for DAR members.
 For the children and wife, they can take a tour of the period rooms and see the Museum.
 All information is on their home page.
-One of the nicest things about the Library is that their books are listed in the card catalogue, http://www.dar.org/library/onlinlib.cfm so you can see ahead of time their holdings.
+One of the nicest things about the Library is that their books are listed in the card catalog, http://www.dar.org/library/onlinlib.cfm so you can see ahead of time their holdings.
 A great way to prepare your research there.
 In addition, there is a microfilm center, a place where I almost went blind and wore my arm out.
 Even to this day, I can't do more than three hours of microfilm at a time or I get dizzy.

 The genealogy bug hit me about two weeks later, when I received a wonderful package from my mother, then living in Massachusetts.
 Among the items I received were a copy of her DAR application, birth records for her and me, information about her chapter in Connecticut, and other documents and papers.
 I had no idea about this part of her past!
 Within minutes, I rushed to a few people and told them what I found out.
-One employee in particular, a now CG, took me under her wing.
-She explained that the DAR was trying to get as many new members on board, because the following year was their huge 100 year celebration, the Centennial.
+One employee, in particular, a now CG, took me under her wing.
+She explained that the DAR was trying to get as many new members on board because the following year was their huge 100-year celebration, the Centennial.
 From that moment forward, that is just about all I heard about until it happened.
 Of course, there was a lot of learning on how to do my research.
-I did a huge amount of work, but I was really lucky, because many on the staff helped me, but no matter what, I never paid attention to the whole thing about citations and working on the whole family, I did just my line, can you imagine?
+I did a huge amount of work, but I was really lucky because many on the staff helped me, but no matter what, I never paid attention to the whole thing about citations and working on the whole family, I did just my line, can you imagine?
 And even today, I am making corrections and trying to find sources to put where they should be.
-I might not have been really lucky, because I found so many lines really quickly, thus moved from family to family in a heart beat, and could never keep them straight.
+I might not have been really lucky, because I found so many lines really quickly, thus moved from family to family in a heartbeat, and could never keep them straight.

-My first day of research, I clearly remember.
+On my first day of research, I clearly remember.
 My genealogy friend knew my great grandparents were from New Haven, and immediately brought me up to the 3rd floor, where she pulled out a 1920 city directory...there he was listed.
 I was shocked.
-Then the same week, I found the a great book on Durham, Connecticut, which had the births and marriages in chronological order of my mother's DAR patriot, I learned how to trace my line, staying up to 2 AM, and yes, I did sneak the book out, but the Librarian knew it.
-The next thing, within that first week was, my friend went to the National Archives and Records Administration (NARA) in DC and got a copy of the 1920 Federal Census of my grandparents, listing my father as being one year old.
+Then the same week, I found a great book on Durham, Connecticut, which had the births and marriages in chronological order of my mother's DAR patriot, I learned how to trace my line, staying up to 2 AM, and yes, I did sneak the book out, but the Librarian knew it.
+The next thing, within that first week, was, my friend went to the National Archives and Records Administration (NARA) in DC and got a copy of the 1920 Federal Census of my grandparents, listing my father as being one year old.
 I had no idea what a census looked like, and was pretty impressed.

-The 100th Anniversary Celebration was in October 1990, there was so many planned events.
+The 100th Anniversary Celebration was in October 1990, there were so many planned events.
 Some for all employees (like receptions) and some just for members.
 As I fit both categories, I attended a lot of things, and still managed to do my job.
 There was a lovely reception at the Capital Hilton Hotel, I believe on Sunday afternoon to kick off the week of festivities.
 The birthday dinner also at the Capital Hilton Hotel was a night I won't ever forget.
 Everybody was dressed to the nines, and very happy.
 Indeed, a nice experience.
 The photo below is of the President General cutting a cake in the Library.
 And as shown in the photo above, not a seat to be had that same day.
 Everybody wanted cake and to do research.

-President General cutting cake in the Library
+President General cutting cake in the Library.